hermanowicz/hermanowicz.co/content/blog/architecture-adr.md

 #     appendFilePath: true # to append file path to Edit link
 ---

-## Origin:
+## Origin

 [pmerson/ADR-template](https://github.com/pmerson/ADR-template)

-## Usage guidelines:
+### Usage guidelines

 - Each ADR is a plain text, 1-2 page document
 - ADRs should be numbered
 - ADRs should be stored within each software project repo
 - Create a separate repo for crosscutting ADRs
 - Track ADRs in the backlog
 - Review ADRs
 - Create ADRs for *significant* design decisions
 - This template is a suggestion that you may want to adopt or adapt.
 In any case, establishing and sharing a template for ADRs in your team or organization is a good idea.

-## ADR template:
+## ADR template

 ```md
 # ADR N: brief decision title